 • Lacks CRM integrations on the base plan

-Why I chose GoTo Connect
+Why I picked GoTo Connect

 • Dial Plan Editor: Customize your call flows visually in a drag-and-drop interface with color-coded nodes and connectors.